NethServer/nethsecurity-docs/users_databases.rst

   It should be ``cn`` for Active Directory or ``uid`` for OpenLDAP.

 * ``User CN field``: specifies the user attribute containing the user's complete name.
 For example, ``cn`` for both Active Directory and OpenLDAP.
+  This field is used to authenticate users in the OpenVPN road warrior server.
+The authentication process is based on a LDAP bind operation which uses the user CN field to compose the user bind DN with the user DN.
+  Example: given a user named `jdoe` in the LDAP directory, the user bind DN is composed as `cn=jdoe,cn=users,dc=example,dc=com`.

+* ``Custom user bind DN``: if this field is set, the user CN field is ignored and the custom user bind DN is used to authenticate users in the
+  OpenVPN road warrior server.
+The field can contain a ``%u`` placeholder which is replaced with the username during the authentication process.
+  Use this setting if you do not know if the user CN field contain the user full name, like ``John Doe``, or the username, like ``jdoe``.
+  If the remote server is an Active Directory server, you can use one of the following values:

+  - ``%u@domain.local``: where `domain.local` is the domain name of the Active Directory server; inside the OpenVPN client, to authenticate the user use only the username like ``jdoe``
+  - ``DOMAIN\%u``: where `DOMAIN` is the realm of the Active Directory server; inside the OpenVPN client, to authenticate the user use only the username like ``jdoe``
+  - ``%u``: the placeholder is replaced with the username; inside the OpenVPN client, to authenticate the user user just the username with the domain, like ``jdoe@example.com``.

 * ``Bind DN``: specifies the LDAP Bind Distinguished Name (DN), representing the user used to bind to the LDAP server (eg. ``cn=admin,dc=example,dc=com``).

 * ``Bind password``: specifies the password of the user used to bind to the LDAP server.